ekusuma/handin240/README.md

 $ handin240 hwNum -f
 ```
 and this will force the handin with incomplete files.

+Additionally, you may opt to skip the compilation step by using the `-s` option.
+This is best used if you had just compiled the files on your own before
+attempting to submit.
+If you skipped the compilation step and your code doesn't
+compile, again **you will get a zero**.

 Again, **do not forget to submit the PDF to Gradescope**!